cowprotocol/manual-ethflow-refunder/README.md

 ### execution

-In order to inspect only the transaction to be refunded, you can run:
+In order to inspect only the transaction to be refunded, you can run(error is expected in the output):

 ```
 export INFURA_KEY=